Tell Qaramel

-Site
+Archaeology

-The site is located in a fertile river valley that has been an important trade route; a railway still runs between the present-day village and the tell, transecting the neolithic site.
+The site is located in a fertile river valley that has been an important trade route; a railway still runs between the present-day village and the tell, transecting the Neolithic site.
 The tell lies between the current village and the Quweiq river to the east, and its summit is measured at 444 m above sea level; the neolithic site extends to the south and lies about 20m lower (Mazurowski p.
 12,p.
 20).
+It covers a 190 by 160 meter area.